Mortgage Express (No 2) Conveyancing Panel Information

 In the same way that there is a unique Mortgage Express (No 2) conveyancing panel most building societies, operate a conveyancing panel for solicitors and other conveyancers that the lender will instruct.
 Terms and Conditions and criteria for inclusion on a building society conveyancing panel vary from lender-to-lender.
 Having CQS accreditation may be a requirement.
 Institutional lenders, such as a building society, is a client and is entitled to instruct the solicitor or conveyancer of its choosing (who, in turn, is free to accept or refuse instructions).
 Therefore, if lender and borrower cannot agree which solicitor or conveyancer should represent them jointly, they would usually proceed on a separate representation basis.
 The BSA have not published the equivalent of the UK Finance Lenders’ Handbook Part 3s.

-Prime Professional’s PII renewal form asks if my firm had been excluded from any lender panels in the last 12 months.
-I recently discovered that the firm is no longer on the Mortgage Express (No 2) solicitor panel?
-Is this likely to effect my insurance?
+Lockton’s PI Insurance renewal form enquires if my firm had been excluded from any bank panels in the last year.
+I just became aware that the practice is no longer on the Mortgage Express (No 2) solicitor panel?
+Will that impact my PII premium?

-My firm is listed on the Mortgage Express (No 2) conveyancing panel and all set to complete a remortgage within the next few weeks.
+Our practice is on the Mortgage Express (No 2) conveyancing panel and due to complete a purchase within the next few weeks.
 My papers do not include a Legal Charge for the client to execute.
 Who do I contact at Mortgage Express (No 2) to obtain duplicate documents?

 You would be advised to contact Mortgage Express (No 2) to obtain standard documents.
-The The Council of Mortgage Lenders Handbook incorporates a specific question for banks to reveal who to contact to obtain standard documents.
+The The Council of Mortgage Lenders Handbook includes an express inquiry for lenders to cite who to contact to obtain standard documents.
 Mortgage Express (No 2) in their Part 2’s state:

-It helps to disclose your Mortgage Express (No 2) conveyancing panel reference.
+It helps to disclose your Mortgage Express (No 2) solicitors panel number.

 Find a Lawyer on the Mortgage Express (No 2) Solicitor Panel